Chris Waller (horse trainer): Background

-On 12 February 2000, he won the Group 3 Dunedin Gold Cup (2400m) at Wingatui with Ripon By, for the Dawn Fox's syndicate.
+His first Group win was on 12 February 2000, when he won the Dunedin Gold Cup (G3, 2400m) at Wingatui in the South Island, with Ripon By for the Dawn Fox's syndicate.

 Party Belle

 In 1998, Waller took a horse called Party Belle to New South Wales to race.
 She won three races in Australia, a 2100m maiden at Wyong in September 1998 (ridden by Opie Bosson), followed by a Class 1 and a Class 2 at Kembla Grange before attempting but failing in a listed race at Randwick.
 Party Belle then raced in New Zealand unsuccessfully before Waller took her back to Sydney the following winter when, she won three more races in May 1999 at Randwick and Warwick Farm, ridden by Larry Cassidy.

 Training in Australia

 Waller applied for and obtained 20 horse boxes at Rosehill and commenced training there in 2000.
-Initially he had limited funds but he build his training operation up over time.
+Initially he had limited funds but he built his training operation up over time.
 His first Group 1 winner came in April 2008 when he won the Doncaster Handicap with Triple Honour (NZ).

 He extended his operation with stables at Flemington, the Gold Coast and Warwick Farm.

 On 24 April 2021, Chris brought up 125 Group 1 victories when Kolding won the All Aged Stakes at Randwick.

 On 2 November 2021 Waller won his first Melbourne Cup with his horse Verry Elleegant.